 |

-The OEE as a metric is known to many, although a few are already recording it on the shop floor today.
-However, what we consistently notice in discussions with customers is the low trust in the data collected so far and the OEE built upon it.
+The OEE as a Key Figure is known to many, and for some, it is already recorded on the shop floor today.
+However, what we consistently notice in conversations with customers is the low level of trust in the data recorded to date and the resulting OEE.

-If so, then this article is just what you need.
+If so, then this article is just right for you.

 The cause of the low trust is often the manual data collection on the shop floor.
 This results in data being recorded inaccurately and with delays.
 This not only prevents quick reactions but also leads to a distortion of the shop floor reality.